This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to return to have your TAA checked.
 You may also need to have your blood pressure and cholesterol checked.
 Write down your questions so you remember to ask them during your visits.

-- Exercise: Ask your PHP to help you create an exercise plan.
+- Exercise: Ask your healthcare provider to help you create an exercise plan.
 This may help lower blood pressure.

 - Do not smoke: If you smoke, it is never too late to quit.
 Smoking increases your risk for TAA and heart disease.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - You have a fever.